aws-samples/serverless-content-syndication-with-aws-step-functions/README.md

 # Serverless Content Syndication with AWS Step Functions

-This repository contains the full source code that is used in the technical guide [TODO: Add after guide is published].
+This repository contains the full source code that is used in the technical guide [Create a Serverless Content Syndication Pipeline with AWS Step Functions](https://d1.awsstatic.com/whitepapers/create-a-serverless-content-syndication-pipeline-with-aws-step-functions.pdf)

 ## Solution Overview